 Here is a brief guide to using PuTTY to connect to our console shell, for both Dedicated Servers (*.dh.bytemark.co.uk) and Legacy Virtual Machines (*vm.bytemark.co.uk).
 This guided does not apply to RapidSwitch dedicated servers, or to Bytemark Cloud machines.

 PuTTY is a simple SSH client available for Windows (but also works on Linux).

 Type in the name of the console machine.
 See the Console Shell page for information on how to determine this for Dedicated Servers and Legacy Virtual Machines.

 Type in the username with which you would like to log in as.
 For customers with Dedicated Servers, this is always

 dhshell.
 For Legacy Virtual Machine customers, this is the same as your Legacy Virtual Machine name (

 stoneboat in the example).

-Select the public key.
-This is mandatory if you’re a Dedicated Server customer; please contact support if we have not provided the PuTTY key.
+Select the PuTTy key.
+This is required.
+If you’re a Dedicated Server customer; please contact support if we have not provided the PuTTY key.
 For Legacy Virtual Machine customers, the password will be the same as the one in the welcome email, unless you have changed it of course.

 Save the session (optional).
 This is a handy short cut to help you quickly log in.
 Type the session name you’d like in the Saved Sessions box, and click Save.